liberland/Constitution/Liberland-constitution.md

   * **§V.2(2)** All Members of the Cabinet shall receive remuneration for their service as provided in the Annual Budget.
   * **§V.2(3)** No Person shall hold the office of Member of the Cabinet whilst holding any other public office within the legislative or judicial branch of the Public Administration concurrently.
   * **§V.2(4)** Should the Chancellor, or Vice-Chancellor where applicable, cease to hold his or her office, all other Members of the Cabinet shall immediately cease to hold their offices.
-  * **§V.2(5)** Should the Chancellor, or Vice-Chancellor where applicable, resign, the Assembly shall elect a new Chancellor in accordance with the provisions of Article IV.
+  * **§V.2(5)** Should the Chancellor, or Vice-Chancellor where applicable, resign, the Assembly shall elect a new Chancellor in accordance with Article IV.
-* **§V.3.** Should the Chancellor become unable to perform one’s duties, the other Members of the Cabinet shall, amongst themselves, elect the Vice-Chancellor with a simple majority vote.
+* **§V.3.** Should the Chancellor become unable to perform his or her duties, the other Members of the Cabinet shall, amongst themselves, elect the Vice-Chancellor with a simple majority vote.
   * **§V.3(1)** The inability of the Chancellor to perform one’s duties shall be declared by the Supreme Court upon request by a simple majority of all Members of the Cabinet.
   * **§V.3(2)** The Vice-Chancellor shall perform the duties of the Chancellor until his or her return or resignation upon a Motion of No Confidence passed by the Assembly in accordance with Article IV.
   * **§V.3(3)** Should the Chancellor's ability to return be in question, the Vice-Chancellor shall request the Supreme Court to rule on the issue.
-* **§V.4.** The Cabinet shall fully, reasonably consistently and in good faith execute all laws passed by the Assembly in accordance with Article IV.
+* **§V.4.** The Cabinet shall fully, consistently and in good faith execute all laws passed by the Assembly in accordance with Article IV.
 * **§V.5.** The Cabinet shall secure the borders of the Free Republic of Liberland and duly maintain an immigration system as prescribed by law; in foreign affairs, the Cabinet shall work towards the maintenance of international peace and seek political and economic cooperation with other Nations as far as possible.
-* **§V.6.** The Chancellor, on behalf of the Cabinet, shall once a year, on the thirteenth day of April, publicly give to the Assembly information on the State of the Republic, and recommend to their consideration such measures as the Cabinet shall judge necessary thereby initiating a legislative procedure in accordance with the provisions of Article IV.
+* **§V.6.** The Chancellor, on behalf of the Cabinet, shall once a year, on the thirteenth day of April, publicly give to the Assembly information on the State of the Republic, and recommend to their consideration such measures as the Cabinet shall judge necessary thereby initiating a legislative procedure in accordance with Article IV.
-* **§V.7.** The powers of the Cabinet shall be restricted to the following only:
+* **§V.7.** The powers of the Members of the Cabinet shall be restricted to the following only:
   * **§V.7(1)** to run day-to-day state affairs;
   * **§V.7(2)** to initiate a legislative procedure;
   * **§V.7(3)** to protect and promote the interests of the Free Republic of Liberland worldwide;
   * **§V.7(4)** to sign international treaties provided the Supreme Court confirms the constitutionality of such treaties;
   * **§V.7(5)** to produce byelaws in the form of Executive Measures under the powers expressly granted by Acts of the Assembly;
-  * **§V.7(6)** to appoint the most senior Justice of the Supreme Court to be a new Chief Justice of the Supreme Court;
+  * **§V.7(6)** to appoint the most senior Justice of the Supreme Court for the position of the new Chief Justice of the Supreme Court;
   * **§V.7(7)** to appoint a current or former Judge of the Civil Court or the Criminal Court for the position of Justice of the Supreme Court;
   * **§V.7(8)** to maintain the State Treasury;
   * **§V.7(9)** to appoint the Chief Public Prosecutor and the Chief Attorney of the Republic;